Alok-Pal/Custom-Video-Player/README.md

 - Utilize the search input to find videos in the library.
 - Search is performed based on the titles of the videos.

-### Video Playback:

-- Click on a video to open the video player and watch the selected video.
-- For mobile users, double-click to navigate to videos.

 ### Autoplay Functionality:

 - Autoplay feature enabled; click on the play/pause button or directly on the video to toggle playback.